-I am a California credentialled teacher and I take students where they are at academically and move them forward.
+I am a California credentialed teacher and I take students where they are at academically and move them forward.
 I have 20 years of teaching experience and am able to help students with individualized education.

-UCSb - Bachelors, Environmental Studies
+Undergraduate Degree: University of California-Santa Barbara - Bachelors, Environmental Studies

-National - Masters, Masters in Education
+Graduate Degree: National - Masters, Masters in Education

 What is your teaching philosophy?